heathhenley/AOC/2024/README.md

 generating even for the sample is out using the naive way...

 Going to think about it a bit more and peek hints if I get nowhere

+### Day 22
+This was mostly straightforward - compute a number based on some instructions for part 1 - for part two cached the sequences as the came up and summed after, could definitely be done in fewer passes but going back to work on 21...